geneveeves/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+>> The file sizes were printed in a more human-readable format

 If instead copying we just want to change the name of a file, we can do: